patchthecode/patchthecode.github.io/MainTutorial.md

 Drag a `UILabel` unto the view.
-And then center it using autolayout constraints.
+And then position it using autolayout constraints.
+If you forget to use autolayout constraints, then your cell will not display properly.

 <img width="201" alt="cellxib" src="https://cloud.githubusercontent.com/assets/2439146/19026781/c3793318-88de-11e6-8727-04b773b3700c.png">